skaji/cpm/README.md

 # DESCRIPTION

-**THIS IS VERY EXPERIMETNAL, API WILL CHANGE WITHOUT NOTICE!**
+**THIS IS EXPERIMETNAL.**

-cpm is an experimental cpan client, which uses Menlo::CLI::Compat in parallel.
+cpm is a fast cpan module installer, which uses [Menlo::CLI::Compat](https://metacpan.org/pod/Menlo::CLI::Compat) in parallel.
-You may install cpan modules fast with cpm.

 # MOTIVATION

 Why do we need a new cpan client?

-I use [cpanm](https://metacpan.org/pod/cpanm) a lot, and it's totally awesome.
+I used [cpanm](https://metacpan.org/pod/cpanm) a lot, and it's totally awesome.

 But if your Perl project has hundreds of cpan module dependencies, then it takes quite a lot of time to install them.

-So my motivation is: I want to install cpan modules as fast as possible.
+So my motivation is simple: I want to install cpan modules as fast as possible.

 # HOW FAST?